Andyzhao8848/Python-QT5-threading/readme.md

 Here, a more detailed example of that approach to threading is given with 'threaded_img_gui.py.'

 ## Examples: threaded_img_gui.py
 'threaded_img_gui.py' demonstrates threading with python-QT5.
+Run the script 'threaded_img_gui.py' from an IDE or the command line.
+The only dependency is skimage.
 A fake image stream is generated from images inside the skimage.data module and optionally displayed to the screen.
+Adjust the 'delay' parameter (passed to the main function) to change the images faster.

 The commands are:
 1. Press 'start' to start reading images from the 'fakestream' to a queue.